grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 ### Aggregation methods by type

-Each of the four [metric types](/using-k6/metrics/#metric-types) included in k6 provides a set of aggregation methods that you can use in threshold expressions.
+k6 aggregates metrics according to [their type](/using-k6/metrics).
+These aggregation methods form part of the threshold expressions.

 | Metric type | Aggregation methods                                                                                                                                                                                                |
 |-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|